tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 ## VII.
 Required Reading & Assignments
 * [syllabus.md](../syllabus.md)
 * [schedule.md](../schedule.md)
-* [Project 1 *Interactive Sandbox*](../projects/project-1.md) - this is what we are working towards for the first 1/3 of the course
+* [Project 1 *Interactive Sandbox*](../projects/project-1.md) - this is what we are working towards for the first 1/3 of the course:
+  - let's look at some examples!
+* Also:
-* Keep an eye on the *Content* section of mycourses.rit.edu for "done" in-class demo files
+  - Keep an eye on the *Content* section of mycourses.rit.edu for "done" in-class demo files
-* Keep an eye on the mycourses.rit.edu dropboxes to see what is assigned and when it is due
+  - Keep an eye on the mycourses.rit.edu dropboxes to see what is assigned and when it is due
-* *Technobabble* is due before we meet again - see myCourses dropbox for due date:
+  - *Technobabble* is due before we meet again - see myCourses dropbox for due date:
   - https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-technobabble.md

 <hr>